AdobeDocs/experience-manager-65.es-ES/help/sites-developing/spa-architecture.md

 ---
 title: Desarrollo de SPA para AEM
-seo-title: Desarrollo de SPA para AEM
+seo-title: Developing SPAs for AEM
 description: Este artículo presenta preguntas importantes que se deben tener en cuenta al contratar a un desarrollador de front-end para que desarrolle un SPA para AEM, así como una visión general de la arquitectura de AEM con respecto a SPA tener en cuenta al implementar un SPA desarrollado en AEM.
-seo-description: Este artículo presenta preguntas importantes que se deben tener en cuenta al contratar a un desarrollador de front-end para que desarrolle un SPA para AEM, así como una visión general de la arquitectura de AEM con respecto a SPA tener en cuenta al implementar un SPA desarrollado en AEM.
+seo-description: This article presents important questions to consider when engaging a front-end developer to develop a SPA for AEM as well as gives an overview of the architecture of AEM with respect to SPAs to keep in mind when deploying a developed SPA on AEM.
 uuid: 6673a041-c557-4968-ae54-4cd5b9f56251
 contentOwner: bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES